ivanklak/theory/JS_theory.md

 The execution of the program repeatedly **descends down until it hits the condition for exiting recursion**.
 Having reached the end, it goes back, **returning the results** of the calls made.

+## higher-order function

+> A **higher-order function is any function that takes one or more functions as arguments, which it uses to operate on some data, and/or returns a function as a result**.
+Higher-order functions are meant to **abstract some operation that is performed repeatedly**.
+The classic example of this is `map`, which takes an array and a function as arguments. `map` then uses this function to transform each item in the array, returning a new array with the transformed data.
+Other popular examples in JavaScript are `forEach`, `filter`, and `reduce`.
+> A higher-order function doesn't just need to be manipulating arrays as there are many use cases for returning a function from another function. `Function.prototype.bind` is one such example in JavaScript.

 ## Context

 `Context` in JavaScript is related to objects.
 It refers to the object within the function being executed. `this` refers to the object that the function is executing in.